My Yarn/Fibre FAQs

 Where do my OOAKs come from?
 When flashes of color inspiration present themselves, spontaneously dyed colorways result and are not repeatable.
 A good number of my colorways will be OOAKs.
 It's an artist thing!

 Some dye days, a batch does not meet a certain colorway "standard", and they become my little rebel OOAKs.
-Occasionally, I squeeze out 1 or 2 unique No-Dye-Left-Behind skeins from the excess dyes from a dye day.
+Occasionally, I squeeze out 1 or 2 unique No-Dye-Left-Behind yarn skeins or fibre braids from the excess dyes from a dye day.
 Some amazing pastel colorways are born this way!

 I only use professional dyes and, as much as I can, reuse most of the water when dyeing.
 I also do my best to adopt a No Dye Left Behind dyeing practice.